totalhack/zillion/README.md

 * SQLite: supported and tested
 * MySQL: supported and tested
 * PostgreSQL: supported and *lightly* tested
-* MSSQL: not tested, but support is planned
+* BigQuery, Redshift, Snowflake, SingleStore, PlanetScale: not tested but would like to support these
-* Oracle: not tested, but support is planned
+* MSSQL: not tested, not currently in the roadmap
-* BigQuery, Redshift, Snowflake, etc: not tested, but support is planned
+* Oracle: not tested, not currently in the roadmap

 Note that this is different than the database support for the Combined Layer database.
 Currently only SQLite is supported there, though it is planned to